0x5d/0x5d.github.io/content/posts/rfcs/index.en.md

 In such a dynamic (to put it lightly) industry, people **will** switch teams, and they **will** leave companies.
 And so will you, probably!
 Coming into a new team and having a set of well-written RFCs for the most relevant parts is a godsend.

 Another minor - but still significant - side-effect of this is making it easier for folks who joined the team recently to empathize with employees with a longer tenure.
-It can be easy to judge someone harshly when you see a part of the codebase they contributed that doesn't make sense. "bad" code often can't be taken at face value, and RFCs help with that.
+It can be easy to judge someone harshly when you see a part of the codebase they contributed that doesn't make sense.
+"Bad" code often can't be taken at face value, and RFCs help with that.
 If the requirements were documented, they could say a lot about the context in which it was written and the constraints that limited the implementation.

 ## When?

 In time, you'll instinctively know when to invest time into writing RFCs.
 However, a good rule of thumb is to review each of the above reasons for writing one (upfront analysis, collaboration, future reference) and consider whether any will be valuable to you (or future you!).
 If at least one of them seems like a good thing to have, chances are it'll be time well spent.
 It's easy to dismiss writing RFCs if your team is small and everyone is on the same page about what needs to be done.
 However, you'll be surprised at how often your assumptions about how something works - or how it can be changed - turn out to be wrong.
 When that happens, it's usually way better if you're just writing a document instead of at the last commit of a colossal pull request.

-Similarly, teams grow and change, and people forget.
+Similarly, teams grow and change, and we forget things.
 If your company is small now, it doesn't mean it will remain so forever.
 If it starts growing, you might need to hire people at an increasing rate, and RFCs will help them hit the ground running when they join.
 Also, when someone new asks you, "what were you thinking when you added this feature?!", you can point them to the RFC and not worry about having to keep every detail in your mind.

-Something to remember, though, is that not every problem needs an RFC.
+Something to remember, though, is that not every change needs an RFC.
 Some problems are small and self-contained, and their solution obvious or not controversial.
 In those cases, clear commit messages and a comprehensive cover letter for your pull request will go a long way in documenting the change.
 When someone wants to learn more about a particular file, they can use `git blame` and read them.

 There are no mathematical, completely objective rules to know when or not to invest your time in an RFC.
 If in doubt, talk to your team and understand their expectations.